TheWickerMan/MiniatureHackerToolkit/README.md

 # MiniatureSecurityToolkit

+ALL TOOLS ARE WRITTEN IN PYTHON 3 UNLESS OTHERWISE SPECIFIED

 **SecuHed**:  *Usage: [-h], [-t]*

 Identifies missing security headers from a list of URL's and outputs a table to a CSV file.